-How to show End Task item in the Taskbar Context Menu of Windows 11
+How to add End Task to Taskbar Right-click Context Menu in Windows 11/10

-There are two methods you can use to show the End task item in the Taskbar Context menu, as given below:
+There are four methods you can use to show the End task item in the Taskbar Context menu in Windows 11/10, as given below:

 - Enable End Task via Windows Settings